Devilla/UR-app/README.md

-# Urban-Company Clone
+# U&R Services
-Urban company is an online webapp to get expert local services such as repair services, grooming services etc...
+U&R Services is an online webapp to get expert local services such as repair services, grooming services etc...
 The company has separate app for mobile users and our cloned version is for laptop and tablet users.